 Which came first: the chicken or the egg?
 This isn’t the only philosophical question that still disturbs the best minds of humanity.
 In the argumentative essay on art below, one of our well-educated writers is trying to answer the question, “Is art based on life or is life based on art?”
 What do you think about it?
 We hope our essay on life and art will inspire you to create your own written masterpiece.

 If you like our sample, you can get a similar paper at an affordable price from our expert writers.
 You can use our examples as templates for your writing or as a reliable source of information.
-In case you feel exhausted, we can provide you with academic assistance at any time.
+In case you feel exhausted, you can buy a philosophy paper, or any other kind of writing assignment any time needed.
 Click the order button and see for yourself!

 Is Art Based on Life or Is Life Based on Art?

 Despite controversy over the definition of art in contemporary philosophy, the majority of theories underscore the function of art as a means for communicating emotions, ideas, experiences, and beliefs with others.
 Based on this notion, the relationship between art and life is discussed below.

 As a means of expression, art is considered to be a powerful tool for disseminating information and influencing its receivers in large numbers.
 In this respect, art can be deemed as an instrument for affecting one’s perception and stirring emotional and cognitive processes.
 This, in turn, leads to the shaping of one’s inner world and gradually affects the surrounding environment, thus reinforcing the notion that art itself determines life.
 Apocalypse Now, a feature film directed by Francis Ford Coppola, can be recognized as a clear illustration of the aforementioned with indirect effect of reshaping public opinion about a historical event (Baudrillard).